-- Remove the main silencer. ( p.
-60)
+Remove the main silencer. (♥ p.
+72)

 - Remove screws 1.
-Pull out inner tube 2. - Pull the glass fiber yarn filling 3 from the inner tube. - Clean the parts that are to be reinstalled. - Mount the new glass fiber yarn filling 3 on the inner tube. - Mount and tighten all screws 1.
+Pull out inner tube 2. - Pull the glass fiber yarn filling 3 from the inner tube. - Clean the parts that are to be reinstalled. - Mount the new glass fiber yarn filling 3 on the inner tube. - Slide outer tube 4 over the inner tube with the new glass fiber yarn filling. - Mount and tighten all screws 1.

-- Install the main silencer. (🕶 p.
-60)
+Install the main silencer. ( p.
+72)

-11.33 Removing the fuel tank 🔌
+12.33 Removing the fuel tank 🔏

 - Never refuel the vehicle near open flames or burning cigarettes, and always switch off the engine first.
 Be careful that no fuel is spilt, especially on hot vehicle components.
-Clean up spilt fuel immediately. - Fuel in the fuel tank expands when warm and can escape if the tank is overfilled.
-See the notes on refueling.
+Clean up spilt fuel immediately. - The fuel in the fuel tank expands when warm and may emerge if overfilled.
+Follow the instructions on refueling.

-Avoid contact between fuel and skin, eyes and clothing.
-Do not inhale fuel vapors.
-If fuel gets into your eyes, rinse immediately with water and contact a doctor.
-Wash affected skin areas immediately with soap and water.
-If fuel is swallowed, contact a doctor immediately.
-Change clothing that has come into contact with fuel.
-Store fuel in a suitable canister according to regulations and keep it out of the reach of children.
+- Fuel must not come into contact with the skin, eyes, or clothing.
+Do not breathe in the fuel vapors.
+If contact occurs with the eyes, rinse with water immediately and contact a physician.
+Immediately clean contaminated areas on the skin with soap and water.
+If fuel is swallowed, contact a physician immediately.
+Change clothing that is contaminated with fuel.
+Store fuel properly in a suitable canister and keep away from children.

-Remove the seat. ( p.
-58)
+- Remove the seat. ( p.
+69)

 - Turn handle 1 of the fuel tap to the OFF position.
-(Figure 601157-10 p.
-23) - Pull off the fuel hose.
+(Figure 602702-10 ☞ p.
+17) - Pull off the fuel hose.